dxe-prep/dxe-prep.github.io/README.md

 UMTYMP Entrance Exam Seminar:

+If you are not certain of our qualifications to teach these subjects you can learn more about us in this page ()

-Feel free to contact anyone of us from our emails: duttaash000@isd284.com, govilshi000@isd28.com.
+Feel free to contact anyone of us from our emails for any questions and concerns about these classes: duttaash000@isd284.com, govilshi000@isd28.com.